German bond yields rise after U.S. jobs surprise - Up News Info

 Article content

-Germany’s bond yields rose on Friday after stronger than expected U.S. jobs data for July, but the rise lagged U.S. Treasuries, pushing the yield gap between the countries’ 10-year bonds to the widest since June.
+Germany’s bond yields rose on Friday after stronger-than-expected U.S. jobs data for July, but the rise lagged U.S. Treasuries, pushing the yield gap between the countries’ 10-year bonds to their widest since June.

-The data, which showed non-farm payrolls increase by 943,000, above the 870,000 expected in a Reuters poll, is key to bond markets as the labor market will be crucial as the U.S. Federal Reserve weighs when to start tapering its bond buying.
+The data, which showed non-farm payrolls increased by 943,000, more than the 870,000 expected in a Reuters poll, is key to bond markets as the labor market will be crucial to the U.S. Federal Reserve’s decision on when to start tapering its bond buying.

-A strong reading has therefore been seen as a catalyst that could drive government bond yields higher from their recent slump, which investors say is unjustified given the economic recovery expected.
+A strong reading has therefore been seen as a catalyst that could drive government bond yields higher from their recent slump, which investors say is unjustified given the expected economic recovery.

 Article content

-Germany’s 10-year yield, the benchmark for the euro area was up over 3 basis points (bps) to -0.46% by 1320 GMT, set for the biggest daily rise since June 17.
+Germany’s 10-year yield, the benchmark for the euro area was up over 4 basis points (bps) at -0.454% by 1520 GMT, and was set for the biggest daily rise since June 17.

+Germany’s 30-year yield was back in positive territory at 0.01%, after turning negative earlier this week.

 The smaller reaction from German bonds relative to Treasuries, where 10-year yields were up 7 bps, pushed the gap between 10-year yields in the two markets to as high as 175 bps, the widest since June.